Hdoc1509/hrc/website/src/content/docs/api/button-group.md

 **`variant`**

-The variant of the buttons in the group.
+The aspect variant of the buttons in the group.

 Type: `'outline' | 'text'`